Don't blame COVID-19 for music venues in the UK closing, the blame lies with long term political

 April 12th 2020

 2 weeks into the UK lockdown put in place to prevent the spread of COVID-19, the Telegraph newspaper reported the news of a “Call to save hundreds of music venues from permanent closure.“ The article continued, ”Music Venue Trust warns that the financial impact of lockdown means more than 500 sites may never reopen when it is lifted.”
-Seeing as COVID-19 has been such an unprecedented and huge event that has pretty much affected everything and everyone, it's no wonder it's been blamed for the potential demise of music venues.
-They make their money from people attending their concerts in person, and at a time when there are such restrictions on people leaving their own home, it's quite logical to connect the cause and the effect.
-Yet doing so isn't addressing the real problem.
-I can see why the reason was given though, even by the people who recognize this: politically, we're at a unique time where suddenly the consequences of both action and inaction are at their peak, and where decisions put off for years, and the consequences of mistakes have never been punished so quickly.
+COVID-19 is an unprecedented event that has affected everything and everyone, so it's no wonder it's been blamed for the potential demise of music venues.
+They make their money from people attending their concerts in person, and at a time when there are such strict restrictions on people leaving their own home, it's quite logical to connect the cause and the effect of lockdown closing music venues.
+Yet to do so would not be addressing the real problem.
+I can see why the reason was given though, even by the people who recognize this.
+We're at a unique political crossroads where suddenly the consequences of both action and inaction are at their peak, and where problems ignored for years, and the consequences of mistakes have never been punished so quickly.
 For an industry that has wanted change and action for so long, now is the time to strike while the iron is hot.
-We currently have a Conservative Chancellor who is happy to pay people to stay at home and not work: we're currently "through the looking glass".
-We've been given a free reign to make dramatic change on anything COVID-19 related, so throwing music venues in with that makes sense.
-However, if we falsely attribute these venues closing down to this pandemic, within a few years of the virus receding we will find ourselves right back to where we started.
+We currently have a Conservative Chancellor who is happy to pay people to stay at home and not work.
+Unprecedented.
+We've been given the time to consider where we are, and a free reign to make dramatic government policy changes on anything COVID-19 related, so throwing music venues in with that does makes sense.
+Even if the source of the problem is not correct, if it brings about the change that we need in the short term then it is for the greater good.
+However, in the long term if we falsely attribute this pandemic as the reason why these venues are closing down, then within a few years of the virus receding -whenever that is - we will find ourselves right back to where we started.
 Let's be honest - this situation has not been caused by COVID-19.
-It’s a contributory factor, sure, but this pandemic is simply finishing off what has been building for years, and that would have happened anyway, albeit much slower.
-These music venues were not at risk due to them being an unviable businesses built on a flawed business plan, or because the people running them couldn’t get enough people in the door.
+It’s a contributory factor, sure, but this pandemic is simply finishing off what has been building for years and that would have happened anyway, albeit much slower.
+The fact that The Music Venue Trust was founded half a decade before Covid-19 reared it's head, and the progress and support that they have made in that time proves that.
+This couldn't have happened without there being a strong substance and widespread support for their campaign, and the record of so many music venues closing from 2010-2020, as explored in this Metal Hammer article from November 2019, shows that the process was well on it's way before Covid-19.
+These music venues were not at risk due to them being an nonviable businesses built on a flawed business plan, or because the people running them couldn’t get enough people in the door.
 Having to close their business for a few months will have hurt them badly, of course, but that on it’s own shouldn’t have caused any more problems than this unprecedented event has caused any other businesses.
 Pretty much all traders, no matter their size, have short term insecurities that they need help with.
 Music venues are no different, yet the scale of the threat that they are under is measured in multiples compared to businesses outside the music industry.
+Why?

 This is a problem 20+ years - not 5 weeks - in the making, caused by the absence of any clarity and common sense in the current regulations, the result being that success can actually act as a threat for many businesses.
 This is not an oversight, but by design.
 If someone is fortunate enough to be able to afford to own the actual building that they are based in, then they are able to build and grow their business in the long term with their fate largely in their own hands.
 If not, then the fate of whether they grow or even survive lies in the hands of their landlord.
 The live music industry has been split like this for years, and this is what has put 'the renters' at most risk.
 Most of them could cover all of their running costs just fine, including paying the wages of their staff, owners, the rent of the premises, tax to the government, and all payments owed to creditors.
 By any other measure that would be regarded as a ‘successful business’, and that’s what most of them are.
 But the lack of any regulation means that that is not enough.

-The "problem" is that they can’t match the short term profits of speculators who see the popularity of areas like Hoxton, Camden Town and Soho (all in London) as opportunities to swoop and buy up the buildings that these very venues are based in, in order to capitalise on the “brand” of the area, forgetting that these venues played a huge role in them becoming as lucrative as they currently are.
+The "problem" is that they can’t match the short term profits of speculators who see the popularity of areas like Hoxton, Camden Town and Soho (all in London) as opportunities to swoop and buy up the buildings that these very venues are based in, in order to capitalise on the “brand” of the area, forgetting that these venues played a huge role in these areas becoming as attractive and lucrative as they currently are.
 For years we (Bally Studios) have been banging on about how the precarious tenancy agreements that live music venues and rehearsal studios operate under has put them in such danger, and here we see it shown in it's starkest form.
 Such contracts gives the building owners the best of both worlds.
-They can take the rent from music venues that would be hard to get elsewhere whilst the area is down on it's luck, yet they can also kick them out when the area does pick up.
-It's not a sustainable approach, but then it doesn't need to be.
-The success of the extra revenues of social cleansing (gentrification) is immediate to the landlords and the government in that they can reap the benefits of this "progress", yet the true costs unravel themselves slowly, and fixing them become the responsibility of others.
+They can take the rent from music venues that would be hard to get from other businesses whilst the area is down on it's luck, yet they can also kick them out when the area does pick up.
+It's not a sustainable approach, nor is it the best for the long term of the area, but then it doesn't need to be.
+The success of the extra revenues of social cleansing (gentrification) is immediate to the landlords and the government in that they can reap the benefits of this "progress", yet the true costs unravel themselves slowly, and fixing them usually become the responsibility of others down the line.
 In a time when government careers can be short, to them it makes sense to seek the short term rewards, even if they hurt the area in the long term.
 They'll take the credit for the success, with cleaning up the fallout being a job for their successor to handle.
 Short-termism is the real downfall of the music industry's decline.

 This is what is being played out now.
 By itself the impact of COVID-19 could be weathered over time, but along with the other factors, it's no wonder that the outlook is now so bleak.
 In the long term challenges can be overcome.
 Even if a music venue/rehearsal studios were out of action for 6 months, if the UK Government were able to contribute even 50% of their costs in that time (which is very modest, considering that they've actually said that they will cover 80% of income for the first 3 months, with further commitments thereafter), then that would cost any business about 3 months turnover, (50% of 6 months turnover) or 25% of one years turnover.
 At the same time the UK government would contribute to the staff wages and offset their rent and business rates, and the owners could still receive an income from the government support that is being offered.
 Sure, at this time there’s less income, but much of that income was also going out the door in costs anyway, and so long as the government honours their promise to meet these costs then their staff won’t need to be paid by the owners.
 Whilst the effect would be felt, it need not be terminal, especially considering that attendances of gigs could well be much higher than usual once the lockdown is lifted, with the extra revenue that this could bring in.
 There's nothing like being confined to your home for 8 weeks to make paying £6 to see 5 bands on a Tuesday night seem like a great idea.